cheshireoctopus/course_mgmt/docs/api/course.md

 ## Get a Course
 Key      | Value
 -------- | --------
-URI      | /api/course/{id}
+URI      | /api/course/{id}/
 Method   | GET
 Query Params | ?data=homework,lecture,class
-Note     | Do not follow up with a trailing slash.
-To optionally include the corresponding Classes, Homework, and Lectures for this Course, use the query params as above.
+Note     | To optionally include the corresponding Classes, Homework, and Lectures for this Course, use the query params as above.

 Response: